 Rule-based errors – These errors are typical when healthcare providers apply bad rules to medication and/or misapply appropriate rules.
 For example, giving an injection to a patient in the wrong route.

 Action-based errors – These are otherwise known as slips.
 They occur as a result of mistaken actions or slips in attention.
 For example picking a bottle of drug from the pharmacy shelf, different from what you intended to pick.

-Memory-based errors – These errors occur when a General practitioner, nurse or pharmacist’s memory fails them.
-For example when they are aware of patients condition but totally forget and prescribe a drug that may result in cases like allergic reactions or worse.
+Memory-based errors – These errors occur when a general practitioner, nurse or pharmacist’s memory fails them.
+For example when they are aware of a patient’s condition but forget and prescribe a drug that may result in cases like allergic reactions or worse.

 How do medication errors happen?